MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/editions-cloud-app-security.md

 The standalone version of Cloud App Security is a cross-SaaS solution that provides Shadow IT discovery for unsanctioned apps, and for your sanctioned apps, it provides information protection, threat detection and conditional access across cloud applications in your organization.

-## Advanced Security Management
+## Office 365 Advanced Security Management

-Advanced Security Management is a subset of Cloud App Security that provides core Office 365 security features, directly in the Advanced Security Management portal.
-This includes threat detection based on user activity logs, discovery of Shadow IT for apps that parallel Office 365 offerings and control app permissions to Office 365.
+Advanced Security Management is a subset of Cloud App Security that provides enhanced visibility and control for Office 365.
+This includes threat detection based on user activity logs, discovery of Shadow IT for apps that have similar functionality to Office 365 offerings and control app permissions to Office 365.

 ## Feature support